Akasxh/Terrain-Recognition/README.md

 Acknowledgments

-###Project Description
+### Project Description

 Terrain recognition is essential in various applications, such as autonomous vehicles, robotics, and environmental monitoring.
 In this project, we used a CNN to classify images into five terrain categories: Coast, Desert, Forest, Glacier, and Mountain.
 The model was trained on a labeled dataset and evaluated on a test dataset.

-Dataset
+### Dataset

 We used a custom dataset consisting of images of different terrains.
 The dataset was divided into a training set and a test set.
 The training set was used to train the model, while the test set was used to evaluate its performance.

-Dataset Statistics:
+#### Dataset Statistics:

  Total Images: 11000

  Training Images: 10000

  Test Images: 1000

  Classes: 5 (Coast, Desert, Forest, Glacier, Mountain)

-Model Architecture
+### Model Architecture

 The CNN model used for terrain recognition consists of the following layers:

  Convolutional Layer 1

  Max-Pooling Layer 1

  Convolutional Layer 2

  Max-Pooling Layer 2

  Flattening Layer

  Fully Connected Layer ('relu')

  Output Layer ('softmax')

 The model architecture was chosen based on experimentation and fine-tuning.
 The model was trained using the training dataset and optimized for accuracy.

-Results
+#### Results

 The trained model achieved an accuracy of 74% on the test dataset, demonstrating its ability to recognize different terrains.
 Here are some sample predictions:

   Coast: 80% accuracy

   Desert: 70% accuracy

   Forest: 85% accuracy

   Glacier: 65% accuracy

   Mountain: 78% accuracy

 The model's performance can be further improved with additional data and fine-tuning.

-Usage
+#### Usage

  To use the trained model for terrain recognition, follow these steps:

  Install the required dependencies (see Dependencies).

  Load the pre-trained model using a Python script.

  Provide an image to the script, and it will predict the terrain type.

  For detailed usage instructions, refer to the project's source code and documentation.

 It is recommended to do this in google collab as access to images,files and models are easier as such.

-Dependencies:
+#### Dependencies:

  Python 3.x

  TensorFlow (deep learning framework)

  Jupyter Notebook (for running and experimenting with the code) or use google collab

  Numpy (for data manipulation)

 You can install the required Python packages using pip:

 "pip install tensorflow numpy  jupyter"

-Acknowledgments
+### Acknowledgments

-This project was developed by Team LearnX as part of SIH: Deep learning for terrain recognition.
+This project was developed by Team "LearnX" as part of SIH: Deep learning for terrain recognition.

-TEAM: LearnX
+#### TEAM: LearnX

 TEAM LEAD: S AKASH